 Titleist has been in the game improvement sector for a few years now.
 The T300 shows that this is a company capable of making clubs for all skill levels; impressive distance, forgiveness, and impeccable feel are key components in a game improvement iron.

-- Low dispersion rates
+- Tight dispersion

 - Some workability